 Switzerland believes that the full implementation of the Treaty on the Non-Proliferation of Nuclear Weapons is of particular importance.
 Accordingly, it calls upon States to adopt a balanced approach towards the three pillars of the treaty.
 In order to support the full and timely implementation of the Chemical Weapons Convention (CWC), Switzerland contributes to efforts towards the destruction of existing chemical weapons stockpiles.
-In particular, Switzerland provides financial support towards the destruction of stockpiles in Russia and Albania.
-Switzerland also supports the implementation of the CWC through contributions to the Organisation for the Prohibition of Chemical Weapons (OPCW), providing among other things training for its inspectors.
+In particular, Switzerland provided assistance in the destruction of stockpiles in Syria.
+Switzerland also supports the implementation of the CWC through contributions to the Organisation for the Prohibition of Chemical Weapons (OPCW), providing among other things training for its inspectors at the Designated OPCW Laboratory in Spiez.
 In the field of biological weapons, Switzerland supports the adoption of a verification protocol to the Convention on the Prohibition of Biological Weapons (BWC) which would contribute to ensuring the full implementation of this international instrument.
 Switzerland also promotes the adoption of confidence-building measures within the framework of the BWC and provides training on the international level in the field of bio security.

 In the field of conventional weapons, Switzerland is a State Party to the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects (CCW) and supports its full implementation.
 Switzerland further supports the full implementation of the UN Programme of Action on Small Arms and Light Weapons.
 In addition, Switzerland is also active at the operational level.
-It assists other countries in meeting their commitments through the financing of several projects in the fields of training, of the destruction of stockpiles and of the development of national capacity, as well as through the provision of expertise.
-Switzerland has signed the Convention on Cluster Munitions (CCM) in 2008 and after completing its ratification in 2012, the Convention entered into force on 1 January 2013.
-The necessary adaptations integrated in the Federal Act on War Material (War Material Act, WMA SR 514.51) entered into force on 1 February 2013.
-Switzerland also assists States in meeting their commitments under the Convention of stockpiles.
+It assists other countries in meeting their commitments through the financing of several projects in the fields of training, destruction of stockpiles and development of national capacity, as well as through the provision of expertise.
+Additionally, Switzerland as a State Party to the Convention on Cluster Munitions (CCM) and to the Convention on the Prohibition of Anti-Personnel Mines assists States in meeting their commitments by providing, among other things, assistance in clearance, victim assistance and/or destruction of stockpiles.
 This is illustrated through Switzerland's important support and contribution to the Geneva International Centre for Humanitarian Demining and its establishment of the Information Management System for Mine Action.